FAQ about Code With Me

 If you work in a local network, you can bypass proxy restrictions by using a private on-premises server.

-As an alternative, you can add the following urls to the allowed list:
+As an alternative, you can add the following urls to the allowed addresses:

 What are the current limitations for working with Code With Me?